cimple-chandu/ricevision/README.md

 ## 💬 AI Chatbot Support

 The web app includes an intelligent chatbot that:
-- Assists users in navigating the app
 - Provides information about each rice disease
 - Answers common queries in farmer-friendly language
-- Supports multilingual interaction for accessibility

 ---